 Lenka looks from one of us to the next.
 Solemnly, she tips the egg from her cupped hands to Gran’s.

-“We will fry it in the mutton fat I saved,” she says, “and split it four ways.”
+“We will fry it,” she says, “and split it four ways.”

-“You share it with Lenka,” says Gran.
-“Your grandfather and I are fine.”
+“Good,” says Gran.
+“I saved some mutton fat.
+But you girls share it.
+Your grandfather and I are fine.”

 Lenka shakes her head.
 “No, I get to decide, and I say we’re all eating it.”